Thunor/Thunor.github.io/aboutme.md

   [NearStars](/img/NearStarsImage.png)
   - A 3D starmap showing the stars nearest to Earth.
-  - Mac only at this point.
+  - Mac only at this point, release on the Mac App Store shortly.
   - This is a precursor to a much more involved app that I am currently developing.

   [Caster 5E](https://apps.apple.com/us/app/caster-5e/id1533914164)